 People who consistently deny they have a mental illness but have been clinically diagnosed with one are given self-reporting questionnaires to assess deficits of their metacognitive knowledge.
 Responses are evaluated in conjunction with evidence of behaviors correlating with anosognosia, such as refusing to take medication for their mental illness or blaming others for their inability to hold a job.

-In severe cases, coercive treatment and hospitalization may be necessary if the person becomes a danger to themselves or others.
+In severe cases, coercive treatment and hospitalization may be necessary if people become a danger to themselves or others.
 Research has found that mentally ill people with anosognosia who are compelled one way or another to participate in drug therapy and psychotherapy improve to the point that they admit they have a mental illness and continue treatment without being coerced.

-Denial is a way to repress emotions so unpleasant and trenchant that possible serious psychological damage could affect the person who cannot cope with unpleasant facts about themselves or others.
+Denial is a way to repress emotions so unpleasant and trenchant that possible serious psychological damage could affect those who can’t cope with unpleasant facts about themselves or others.
 Mentally ill individuals with anosognosia refuse to think about how their bipolar or schizo-affective disorder is impacting family, friends and themselves.
 Failing to acknowledge the consequences of not getting treatment for their mental illness is one way for people with anosognosia to avoid feeling a strong sense of guilt and responsibility.

 Denial or Delusion?

-On the other hand, delusional beliefs do not deny something.
+On the other hand, delusional beliefs don’t deny something.
 Instead, delusions affirm the validity of an unsubstantiated belief.
 A sign of a deeper mental illness, delusional thinking typically revolves around beliefs that the individual is being watched, attacked or controlled by certain entities such as extraterrestrials or government spies.
 Although someone holding a delusional belief cannot provide a rational answer for their belief, it’s difficult to get them to change their mind, even when they’re confronted with hard, factual evidence.
 (When someone’s beliefs are sufficiently divergent from reality, a diagnosis of delusion disorder may be appropriate.)

 If you answer “yes” to two or more of these questions, you may have anosognosia: